dscc-admin-ch/lomas/server/lomas_server/administration/README.md

   - `-om, --overwrite_metadata`: Overwrite the existing metadata collection (optional, default: False).
 - `del_dataset`: Delete dataset and metadata from datasets and metadata collection.
   - `-d, --dataset`: Name of the dataset to be deleted (required).
+- `show_dataset`: Show a dataset from the dataset collection.
+  - `-d, --dataset`: Name of the dataset to show (required).
+- `show_metadata`: Show metadata from the metadata collection.
+  - `-d, --dataset`: Name of the dataset of the metadata to show (required).
+- `get_datasets`: Get the list of all datasets in the 'datasets' collection.

 #### Collections